Lạng Sơn province: Middle Ages

-The town was occupied by the French in 1885 when it was a very prosperous town.
+XX century

 The French converted it into a military base considered as important to their other base in Cao Bằng.
 In 1906, archaeologist Henri Mansuy discovered the Tham Kanh cave near Pho Binh Gia which he named the Ho Binh Gia.
 He unearthed unique stone implements and human remains.
 In 1922–25 M. Coloni extensively explored Lạng Sơn province and identified 43 sites related to the ancient Bac Son culture in the mountains.

 During World War II, even though the Japanese had signed an agreement with Vichy Indo China, they soon reneged on the Agreement, without waiting for the ink to dry on the accord, and launched an offensive on Vietnam by withdrawing their troops from China.
-They crossed the Vietnam China border and entered 12 km inside, very close to the Lạng Sơn railway station.
+They crossed the Sino-Vietnamese border and entered 12 km inside, very close to the Lạng Sơn railway station.
 The Japanese attacked on 22 September 1940 and by the 25th they captured Lạng Sơn.
 However, Vichy had lodged a protest with Emperor Hirohito for the breach of the agreement signed between the two countries, which resulted in a ceasefire to the hostilities by the evening of 26 September, and soon Lạng Sơn was reoccupied by the Vichy forces.